docker/docs/docker-for-windows/index.md

 You are prompted for your Windows system username and password (domain user) to apply shared drives.
-You can select an option to have Docker store the credentials so that you don't have to re-enter them every time.
+You can select an option to have Docker store the credentials so that you don't need to re-enter them every time.

 Permissions to access shared drives are tied to the credentials you provide here.
 If you run `docker` commands and tasks under a different username than the